IreneAsay/good-readme-guide/README.md

 Meanwhile, `fs.writeFile` generates a new README.md file with a README template that contains all the project information you provided in the questions.

+A sample README file titled **README_sample.md** is enclosed with the application for your reference.

 ## License